RohanKhanBD/nova-namer-gpt/README.md

 This unprecedented blend enables the model to generate names that sound authentically Bavarian while creating entirely novel combinations—something no existing model has achieved.

+The raw dataset & metadata are in /data.

 ---

 ## Performance